 At one point following your diagnosis, you may have wondered, “Is keratoconus considered a rare disease?”

 In the United States, a rare disease is defined as a condition that affects fewer than 200,000 people.
 Keratoconus, a progressive eye condition in which the cornea weakens and thins over time, affects approximately 1 in 2,000 individuals in the US.
-However, some estimates suggest that the incidence may be as high as 1 in 400 individuals.

 Being diagnosed with a rare disease might seem scary, and in the past, it might have left you concerned and worried about finding a community of others with the condition to connect with or even a physician to treat the condition.
 Today, however, with advancements in diagnostic tools, the availability of FDA-approved treatment options and widespread insurance coverage, the process of treating keratoconus has evolved.